JiangWeibeta/MLIC/README.md

 ## Bug Fixes

-We fix the implementation of *LinearGlobalIntraContext*.
+I fix the implementation of *LinearGlobalIntraContext*.

 New pre-trained models will be released soon.